 Any change is stressful, whether it’s a job change or a change of a wedding venue.
 In any case, it is somewhat nerve-wracking because we don’t know what’s going to come next.
 We’re in unfamiliar, uncertain territory.
 And uncertainty kind of freaks us out.
 We can’t predict what will happen, and we can’t plan.
 Planning is a big deal, especially in our American culture.

 When I first came here, I was shocked by that.
-I thought, “Oh my goodness, I have to plan for everything, even to go to your friend’s house for tea.”
+I thought, “Oh my goodness, I have to plan for everything, even going to a friend’s house for tea.”
 In India, you just show up at a friend’s house anytime and have tea.
-You can even walk into their house while they’re having dinner, and sit down and have dinner with them.
+You can even walk into their house while they’re having dinner, and sit down to dinner with them.
 But you can’t do that here in the US.

 Control Freakout, or Curiosity?

 Change freaks us out because we have habituated our minds to a false sense of control.
-We’re kind of control freaks about our lives.
+We’re control freaks about our lives.
 And that illusion of control is comforting, even if it’s false.
-I don’t disagree with feeling comfortable.
+There’s nothing wrong with feeling comfortable.
 But the reality is that life is quite unpredictable and beyond our control.
 Nobody really knows what’s going to happen.

 So we have to be realistic.
 It’s good to be prepared, by developing skills that can help us deal with the reality of change.